So, what gear do I use?

 Camera and Lenses:

-• Nikon Z7ii: My main workhorse.
+• Nikon Z8: My main workhorse.
 I love this camera because it delivers rock solid image quality, has great weather sealing and loads of other features.
-Also it is compact and light which makes it perfect for travel.

 • Nikon Z 14-24mm f/2.8S: My favorite and most used lens.
 I love the bold compositions with strong foregrounds I can make with ultra wide angle zoomlens.
 Because it is a fast lens it is great for shooting the milky way and northern lights.
 If I had to choose one lens it would be this one.